- Q - Are these sensory deprivation tanks? They look different.

 A - No, only one person per float room.
 However, we have 4 float rooms so feel free to bring a friend!

 Q - What if I want to get out?

 A - You are in total control of the entire experience.
 If you want to hop out, the choice is yours.
 However, most people find that 60 minutes passes quite quickly.

 Q - How do you clean the float tanks?

 A - The float rooms are filtered continuously when no one is floating.
 The float solution is filtered a minimum of 3 times between each float cycling 99.9% of the water through our filtration system.
 The solution passes through a 1 micron filter, UV light chamber and an Ozonator.
 We also use the hydrogen peroxide and we monitor its residual daily.
-Our float rooms are cleaner than any public pool facility.
+Water quality is monitored daily and between float sessions.

 Q - Can I drown if I fall asleep?

-A - No, folks fall asleep all the time!
-The water is so buoyant you continue to float.
-The worse thing that can happen is getting a little salt water in your eyes.
+A - No, folks fall asleep all the time.
+The water is so buoyant it is physically impossible for you to sink.

 Q - What if I am claustrophobic?

 Our rooms are very spacious and you are always in control.
-You can leave the lights on and the door open.
+You can leave the lights on.
 It is amazing when you close your eyes you feel more like you are floating in space than in a float room.